A Guide to Fundraising for Gender Confirmation Surgery Costs

 Health insurance coverage for gender transition

-If you’re planning to start medical procedures for transition, a first step is taking a serious look at your financial situation.
-With or without insurance, sex reassignment surgeries (SRS) and hormone replacement therapy (HRT) are not cheap.
-Though many insurance plans are starting to cover both, it’s completely dependent on the provider and your plan type.
-Looking into your insurance plan, your savings account, and your next 5-10 year financial forecast should be a first step in all transitions.
+If you’re wondering, “What is gender confirmation surgery going to cost?” then the first place to start is with your health insurance coverage.
+With or without insurance, sex reassignment surgery (SRS) and hormone replacement therapy (HRT) aren’t cheap.
+Though many insurance plans are starting to cover both, it’s completely dependent on the provider and your plan type, so it’s a good idea to start by finding out exactly what they cover.

 For those transitioning from male to female, insurance companies typically cover the following surgeries:

 These surgeries strictly focus on the genitals, so any other surgeries like a breast augmentation or facial feminization surgery would need to be paid for out of pocket.
-Full facial feminization surgery can cost up to $52,500, while a breast augmentation can be anywhere from three to upwards of nine thousand dollars.
+Full facial feminization surgery done by a plastic surgeon can cost up to $52,500, while the cost of breast augmentation surgery can be anywhere from $3,000 to $9,000.

-When transitioning from female to male, the most common surgery is top surgery, or a bilateral mastectomy.
-This allows transgender men to express their gender identity while still having time to save for their surgery, if not paid for by their insurance.
+When transitioning from female to male, the most common surgery is top surgery or a bilateral mastectomy.
+This allows transgender men to express their gender identity while still having time to save for their gender confirmation surgery, if not paid for by their insurance.
 As an example, United Healthcare covers the following surgeries:

 - Penile prosthesis